 To be fair here, Thrall wasn't that bad in the RTS series.
 It wasn't until World of Warcraft's Cataclysm came around that Metzen felt compelled to start shoving Thrall down the fanbases throats anytime new lore came around; even in scenes that are suppose to be Alliance exclusive.

 To enlighten and elaborate, Thrall's Canon Sue title generally falls under factional and philosophical divides.
 Being a Horde character that tends to be Only Sane Man when it comes to constant self-harming strife in the series, you'll usually find the people most critical of Thrall to be Alliance-playing players.
 Even then, it tends to be split between those who want to keep the War in Warcraft, and so object to a peace-promoting leader being so successful, and Alliance players who want peace but resent the fact that the leader of the Horde gets to be the mouthpiece for it.
-The latter actually tend to be more vehement about it: seeing someone from the "other side" being rewarded for his attempts to ensure peace while anyone attempting peace on their side doing the same is either killed off or given a Trauma Conga Line, can understandably cause a little bit of jealousy.
+The latter actually tend to be more vehement about it: Thrall pushing for peace ended up rewarded as being the "World Shaman" and practically saving the day in Cataclysm with the aid of both Alliance and Horde players before rejoining the Horde.
+On the other side, Jaina Proudmoore had been advocating peace between the factions since Vanilla, and she was rewarded with Garrosh blowing up her home, killing most of the people she loved and turning by the end of the Trauma Conga Line came out a mean and venomous woman whom both sides agree is probably going to end up a raid boss.
+Seeing someone from the "other side" being rewarded for his attempts to ensure peace while anyone attempting peace on their side doing the same is either killed off or driven crazy, can understandably cause a little bit of jealousy.

 Cliché Storm: Every line that doesn't contain a proper noun, you've heard in some other fantasy work.
 This is particularly noticeable in Reign of Chaos.